DeepThinkVLA: Enhancing Reasoning Capability of Vision-Language-Action Models: Related Work

 \section{Related Work}

-\paragraph{Vision–Language–Action Models.} Recent progress in VLAs has focused on architectural innovations built on the reactive perception-to-action paradigm.
-Early work such as RT-2~\citep{zitkovich2023rt} popularized this direction, leading to a wide range of models that adopt different VLM backbones~\citep{black2024pi_0, bjorck2025gr00t, hung2025nora, pertsch2025fast} and are trained on large-scale robotic datasets~\citep{walke2023bridgedata, fang2023rh20t, o2024open, khazatsky2024droid, wu2024robomind}.
-Variants include diffusion-based decoders that model complex action distributions through iterative refinement~\citep{black2024pi_0, liu2024rdt}, block-parallel decoders that improve distributional modeling by applying bidirectional attention to predict multiple action tokens~\citep{liu2024bidirectional, kim2025fine, song2025accelerating}, and hierarchical structures that separate planning from execution~\citep{belkhale2024rt, cui2025openhelix, team2025robobrain, bu2025agibot, intelligence2504pi0}.
-Yet across these designs, the action-generating policy remains reactive—mapping observations and goals directly to actions (or observations and subgoals in hierarchical variants).
-Consequently, the overall philosophy is still direct mapping, which becomes inadequate under a "think before acting" paradigm that demands both CoT-friendly text generation and high-performance action decoding.
+\textbf{Vision--Language--Action Models.} Recent progress in VLAs has focused on architectural innovations within the reactive perception-to-action paradigm.
+Early work such as RT-2~\citep{zitkovich2023rt} popularized this direction, leading to models that adopt diverse VLM backbones~\citep{black2024pi_0, bjorck2025gr00t, hung2025nora, pertsch2025fast} and train on large-scale robotic datasets~\citep{walke2023bridgedata, fang2023rh20t, o2024open, khazatsky2024droid, wu2024robomind}.
+Variants include diffusion-based decoders~\citep{black2024pi_0, liu2024rdt}, block-parallel decoders with bidirectional attention~\citep{liu2024bidirectional, kim2025fine, song2025accelerating}, and hierarchical structures separating planning from execution~\citep{belkhale2024rt, cui2025openhelix, team2025robobrain, bu2025agibot, intelligence2504pi0}.
+Across these designs, however, the action-generating policy remains reactive---mapping observations and goals directly to actions without explicit deliberation~\citep{sapkota2025vision}.
+None of these works addresses the question of how to effectively integrate explicit reasoning into the action-generation loop, which is the focus of our investigation.

-Recent studies have also explored applying RL directly to VLA models~\citep{chen2025rlrc, chen2025conrft}.
-VLA-RL~\citep{lu2025vla} introduces a trajectory-level RL framework for autoregressive VLAs: it trains a pretrained OpenVLA using curriculum strategies, a learned reward model, and GPU-balanced vectorized environments, improving LIBERO performance by $\sim$4.5 pp. iRe-VLA~\citep{guo2025improving} alternates between supervised learning and RL to stabilize policy updates when applying RL to large VLA models.
-SimpleVLA-RL~\citep{li2025simplevla} demonstrates that even a simple binary reward signal can suffice to refine VLA policies: applied to OpenVLA–OFT, it surpasses $\pi_{0}$ and achieves SoTA on LIBERO.

-Different from these efforts, our work co-designs both architecture and RL training: we introduce a hybrid-attention decoder tailored for CoT + action decoding, and use outcome-based RL to causally align reasoning with action generation rather than treating reasoning as a fixed prefix or auxiliary signal.